Big decisions needed on green growth as UK lags behind rivals – CBI chief

 “Let’s stop second guessing ourselves and get on because there is money on the table to capture right now.”

-He will argue that “our international competitors in Europe, Asia and the US are going hell for leather on green growth and getting firms investing.
+He argued that “our international competitors in Europe, Asia and the US are going hell for leather on green growth and getting firms investing.

 “We are behind them now and seem to be hoping for the best.